- chapter 9 Hybrid Devices

 While dials and buttons are generic, there are sometimes very special controls designed for a particular purpose, such as the steering wheel on a car.
 These may have a seemingly arbitrary connection to the function they perform.
 For example, the gear stick on a car has a particular form due to the mechanics of the gear box, but for the ordinary driver that is just the way it is.
 See Chapter 19 for more about physicality and car controls.

-When a device has just an on/off button it is easy to know what to do, but when faced by dozens of buttons on a remote control it may not be so obvious.
-Equally hard may be cases when it is not obvious that something can be controlled at all.
+It is easy to know what to do with a device has only an on/off button, but when faced by dozens of buttons on a remote control it may not be so obvious.
+Cases where it is not evident that something can be controlled at all are equally difficult.